 When to See Them: The Galapagos land iguana is active all year round.

-The Galapagos Land Iguana is listed as a vulnerable species and have seen declining population numbers over the last century, largely due to the threat of introduced animals such as goats, dogs and cats.
+The Galapagos Land Iguana is listed as a vulnerable species on the IUCN Red List, and have seen declining population numbers over the last century.
+The biggest threat to the Galapagos land iguana is that of introduced animals such as goats, dogs, and cats.
 They are especially at risk during the first year of their lives after hatching, with many Galapagos predators looking for an easy meal.
 Until 2019 they were extinct on Santiago Island, but following a successful reintroduction project it is hoped that land iguanas will once again thrive there.

 ENDEMIC SPECIES